cjoana/cjoana.github.io/index.md

-I am doctoral resercher ([CURL](https://curl.group)) interested in numerical relativity and cosmology.
+I am doctoral resercher interested in numerical relativity and cosmology.
 I study topics of the early Universe such inflation and possible observables from primordial black holes, cosmic strings, and more .

-I enjoy a FNRS-FRIA grant to do my reserarch in Belgium.
+I enjoy a FNRS-FRIA grant to do my reserarch at [CURL](https://curl.group) in Belgium.

 You can find my research and codes in [GitHub](https://github.com/cjoana).